devYRPauli/Resume-Optimizer/README.md

 # 📄 Resume Match Analyzer

-A smart Streamlit-based tool that analyzes how well your resume aligns with a job description — all powered **locally** by [Ollama](https://ollama.com) and the open-source [Mistral LLM](https://ollama.com/library/mistral).
-No internet-based LLMs or API keys required.
+A smart, privacy-first tool to analyze how well your resume aligns with a job description.
+Runs entirely **offline** using [Ollama](https://ollama.com) + [Mistral LLM](https://ollama.com/library/mistral) — no API keys or internet required!

 ---